 While such cards may have indicated prestige in the past — and there are still elite cards requiring exceptional income and expenditures — most precious-metals labeling is meaningless.

 Solution?
 Choose a credit card by comparing the benefits that really matter, like low interest rates, low fees or rewards.
 We have a credit card page — complete with reviews and a search function — that can help you find the right card.

 3. Hyped-up business credit cards

 Offers for small-business credit cards might seem like a great way to track business expenses and develop a credit history for your company.
-But these cards seldom live up to the hype, and they offer fewer consumer protections than consumer cards.
+But these cards seldom live up to the hype, and they offer fewer protections than consumer cards.